 Priority themes Goal statements Sub-goal statements 4.
-Quality of growth and employment Economic growth is environmentally sound and contributes to social well-being 4.1 Economic growth ensures an acceptable employment rate, decent jobs and is environmentally sound 4.2 Appropriate financial, monetary and fiscal policies that support macroeconomic stability and resilience; 4.3 Social and environmental accounts are in use by all governments, major companies and international institutions 4.4 Externalities are internalized through economic instruments in all sectors
+Quality of growth and employment Quality of Economic growth wth and is environmentally ployment sound and contributes to social well-being 4.1 Economic growth ensures an acceptable employment rate, decent jobs and is environmentally sound.
+4.2 Appropriate financial, monetary and fiscal policies that support macroeconomic stability and resilience are in place.
+4.3 Social and environmental accounts are in use by all governments, major companies and international institutions.
+4.4 Externalities are internalized through economic instruments in all sectors.